Fried wonton skins take the place of classic tortilla chips in this spin on nachos.

 When buying ahi tuna look for fresh fish.
 Even though searing the outside will kill bacteria you still want to use high quality seafood.
 I recommend asking your fishmonger about the fish – they can advise you on the freshness of the fish.
 If all else fails the best way to tell the freshness of the fish is by the smell.
 It shouldn’t smell overwhelmingly fishy.
 It should have a fairly firm texture and look deep red to pink in color.

 Wontons – In this recipe wonton wrappers are swapped for tortilla chips.
 I buy packages of wonton skins at the grocery store and simply cut them in half before frying!

 Ahi tuna – The tuna can be seared in advance then chopped and stored, refrigerated for up to a day in advance.

 Avocado – When shopping for avocados, look for ones that are firm but “give” slightly when gently squeezed in your hand.

-Step 5: Drizzle with the wasabi mayo and sriracha.
+Drizzle with the wasabi mayo mixture and sriracha.

-Step 6: Top with the cilantro, green onion and peppers then serve.
+Top with the cilantro, green onion and jalapeño peppers then serve.

 This is a flexible recipe, meaning you can get creative with what toppings you add over the wontons.